Project Management Solutions For Architects (The Ultimate Guide)

 Synchronized information and processes

-Before Scoro’s implementation, Mallol was using many different project management tools across different departments.
+Before Scoro’s implementation, Mallol was using multiple project management tools across different departments.
 As a result, tech silos arose and the potential for miscommunication and inaccurate data increased.
 Since Scoro accumulates all data within one single platform, Mallol was able to bridge the gap between different departments and facilitate more cross-collaboration.

 “Scoro helped us create these bridges between creative, analytical, and finance people – something we weren’t doing before.
 It really has had a positive impact on our culture.”